karatelabs/karate/README.md

 This does require you to move 'set-up' into a separate `*.feature` (or JavaScript) file.
 But this totally makes sense for things not part of the 'main' test flow and which typically need to be re-usable anyway.

-So you can indeed get the same effect as using a [`@BeforeClass`](http://junit.sourceforge.net/javadoc/org/junit/BeforeClass.html) annotation, and you can find an example in the [karate-demo](karate-demo).
+So when you use the combination of `callonce` in a `Background`, you can indeed get the same effect as using a [`@BeforeClass`](http://junit.sourceforge.net/javadoc/org/junit/BeforeClass.html) annotation, and you can find examples in the [karate-demo](karate-demo), such as this one: [`callonce.feature`](karate-demo/src/test/java/demo/callonce/call-once.feature).

 # Advanced / Tricks